puckzxz/puckzxz/README.md

 -->

 ### 📖 About me
 👋Hello!
-I'm a software engineer who primarily focuses on full-stack web development but I also enjoy both mobile and desktop development too.
-I've done some game development in the past which may have turned into a slight obsession with game engines
+I'm a software engineer who primarily focuses on full-stack web development but I also enjoy both mobile and desktop development.
+I've done some game development in the past too which may have turned into a slight obsession with game engines

 ### 📫 Contact
 [![Gmail](https://img.shields.io/badge/-gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:chris.bockover97@gmail.com)